Other tips and advice

 - New classification: Starcross, AC10, Trial Light and Xlight

-For the Enduro, Desert, S12XC and M12XC ranges the size designation is based on the width of the tyre measured at tread level.
+For the Enduro, Desert, S12XC and M12XC ranges the size designation is based on the width of the tire measured at tread level.

-For the Starcross, AC10 Trial Light and Xlight ranges, the size designation is based on the width of the tyre measured at sidewall level.
+For the Starcross, AC10 Trial Light and Xlight ranges, the size designation is based on the width of the tire measured at sidewall level.